apollo-elements/apollo-elements/packages/hybrids/README.md

 ## 👩‍🚀 Usage

-This package provides `ApolloQuery`, `ApolloMutation`, and `ApolloSubscription` objects which you can spread in to your hybrid prototypes.
+This package provides `ApolloQuery`, `ApolloMutation`, and `ApolloSubscription` objects which you can spread in to your hybrid property descriptors.

 ### ❓ Queries
-Spread in the ApolloQuery hybrid prototype to define a querying element.
+Spread in the ApolloQuery hybrid property descriptors to define a querying element.

 ```js
 import { ApolloQuery, define, html } from '@apollo-elements/hybrids';